 A surprising 72 percent reported using none of the pre-chargeback resolution solutions available on the market.
 This not only includes commercial products, but even network programs such as Visa Merchant Purchase Inquiry (VMPI) integration, which a mere two percent of merchants are currently taking advantage of.

 Of the organizations that are using a prevention solution of some type, most were utilizing an alerts program.
 This is where participating issuers alert the merchant each time a transaction dispute is filed, if the basis of the claim is credit card fraud.
 Doing so allows the merchant to refund the cardholder rather than get hit with a chargeback.

-Over the last two years, the card schemes have made multiple significant changes to the way chargebacks are filed and disputed—some with more fanfare than others.
+Over the last two years, the card networks have made multiple significant changes to the way chargebacks are filed and disputed—some with more fanfare than others.
 The most dramatic change came in the form of Visa Claims Resolution (VCR), a major overhaul of the chargeback system.
 Mastercard followed suit with its Mastercard Dispute Resolution Initiative (MDRI), which reportedly had a similar purpose but was a less dramatic change.

 As it stands, Visa’s program appears to have a somewhat wider awareness than Mastercard’s.
-This is likely to change going forward, since the initiative is not fully implemented yet.
+This is likely to change going forward, since the latter’s initiative is not fully implemented yet.

 Despite the awareness of VCR, merchants seem much less aware of the Visa Merchant Purchase Inquiry (VMPI) program, which was launched within the same time period: One third of respondents admitted to needing more information on the subject.

 Overall, when asked how they felt the program had affected chargebacks and chargeback management, over 82 percent of our sample group believed VCR had had little to no impact.
 Only 6 percent felt VCR had made a “significant” impact.